library(skimr)

 Overview

-• Causal Inference seeks to determine the causal effect of one variable on another, establishing a cause-and-effect relationship.
+Causal Inference seeks to determine the causal effect of one variable on another, establishing a cause-and-effect relationship.
 This goal surpasses mere description (as in descriptive studies) or correlation (as in predictive studies) by aiming to demonstrate that changes in one variable directly result in changes in another.
-Experimental designs, especially randomized controlled trials (RCTs), are considered the gold standard for causal inference because they eliminate confounding variables—factors that affect both the independent variable and the outcome.
-In an RCT, random assignment to treatment or control groups ensures no background variables are associated with the treatment assignment, eliminating the risk of confounding under ideal circumstances.
+Experimental designs, especially randomized controlled trials (RCTs), are considered the gold standard for causal inference because they ensure that no background or pre-treatment variables are related to treatment assignment.
 For instance, a Health Psychologist may use an RCT to evaluate a new behavioral intervention for quitting smoking, ensuring any observed effects are due to the intervention itself.
-In cases where variables cannot be ethically or practically manipulated, such as gender or naturally occurring exposures, researchers must rely on observational studies.
-These studies are more susceptible to confounding variables, which can bias results.
+In cases where variables cannot be ethically or practically manipulated, such as naturally occurring exposures, researchers must rely on observational studies.
+These studies are more susceptible to confounding variables (variables that cause both the exposure and the outcome), which can bias results.
 To address this, researchers use techniques like stratification, matching, and statistical models to adjust for potential confounders.
 For example, an epidemiologist might use longitudinal data to study the impact of air pollution on respiratory health, adjusting for confounders like age, smoking habits, and socio-economic status to more accurately estimate the causal effect.
 In summary, while RCTs are ideal for establishing causality by controlling for confounding variables, observational studies require rigorous methods to mitigate confounding and achieve valid causal inferences.

 Throughout the course, we will explore each of these research goals in depth, utilizing various data types and research designs.
 By understanding the strengths and limitations of each approach, you will be better equipped to choose appropriate methods for your research questions and critically assess the research of others.
 This foundational knowledge not only enhances your analytical skills but also prepares you for more advanced topics in modeling and statistical inference, which we will cover in upcoming Modules.